No results found

 $$\frac{4}{9}\ or \ \frac{3}{7}$$

-We call a fraction improper if it represents a number greater than or equal to 1, meaning that the numerator will be greater than or equal to the denominator.
+An improper fraction represents a value greater than or equal to 1, meaning the numerator is greater than or equal to the denominator.
 Examples of improper fractions are:

 $$\frac{11}{7}\ or \ \frac{13}{2}$$

-If a number consists of a whole number and a proper fraction, it is called a mixed number.
-Examples of mixed numbers are:
+When a number consists of a whole integer combined with a proper fraction, it is known as a mixed number.
+Examples of mixed numbers include:

 $$3\frac{3}{5}\ or \ 6\frac{17}{31}$$

-The calculator will answer either as a proper fraction or a mixed number.
+Our calculator will always provide the final answer as either a fully simplified proper fraction or a mixed number.

-You should follow the steps below to convert a decimal to a fraction or a mixed number.
+To manually convert a decimal to a fraction or mixed number, follow these practical steps:

-Next, count the number of digits after the decimal point, and multiply the numerator and the denominator by 10 in a corresponding power.
-If your number has n digits after the decimal point, the fraction's numerator and denominator must be multiplied by \${10}^n\$.
+Next, count the number of digits following the decimal point.
+Multiply both the numerator and the denominator by 10 raised to the corresponding power.
+If your number has n digits after the decimal point, you must multiply the fraction's numerator and denominator by ${10}^n$.

-If, after simplification, you have an improper fraction, convert it to a mixed number.
+Finally, if your simplified result is an improper fraction, convert it into a mixed number.

-Let's convert the decimal number 0.125 to a fraction.
-Following the steps above, we get:
+Let's walk through converting the decimal number 0.125 into a fraction.
+Applying the steps outlined above:

 Represent the number as a fraction with 1 in the denominator: